vt5491/multi-theme-applicator/README.md

 # multi-theme-applicator package
--> 2017-02-02:  Support for Atom 1.13 added.
-Updated documentation is pending.

 A package for the atom editor that allows you to apply multiple syntax themes to your editing session.